Thesis

 “The Jevons paradox occurs when technological progress or government policy increases the efficiency with which a resource is used (reducing the amount necessary for any one use), but the falling cost of use increases its demand—increasing, rather than reducing, resource use.”

-So, as generative AI (like Replit Ghostwriter) makes code easier to produce, it could actually increase the demand for software, rather than reduce it.
+So, as generative AI makes code easier to produce, it could actually increase the demand for software, rather than reduce it.
 As software becomes easier to develop, because of tools like Replit, that will also likely increase the number of people who want to develop it.

 Competition

-The primary alternative to Replit is Microsoft’s VS Code (described below).
-VS Code is unique among Replit’s competitors because the platform has competitive offerings to the majority of Replit’s features (e.g. Visual Studio Web Browser compared to Replit’s IDE, integrations with Azure compared to Replit Deployments, Visual Studio IntellliCode compared to Replit Ghostwriter).
+Aspects of Replit’s product competes with a variety of tools, including many AI coding tools.
+Some would point to an extensive platform like Microsoft’s VS Code, which is unique among development platforms because it has competitive offerings to the majority of Replit’s features (e.g. Visual Studio Web Browser compared to Replit’s CDE, integrations with Azure compared to Replit Deployments, Visual Studio IntellliCode compared to Replit Agent).
+Otherwise, each aspect of Replit’s product has its own competitive set.

 Visual Code Studio (also known as VS Code): Launched by Microsoft in 2015, VS Code has grown to 14 million users.
 In addition to a local application, VS Code also launched a lighter version of its code editor in October 2021 that runs in the browser.
 Some estimates indicate that Visual Studio’s market share has dropped from ~37% in September 2022 to ~25% as of September 2023.